abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 There’s a story Ajahn Sumedho tells about sweeping during his early days at Wat Pah Pong.
 It is a standard practice in forest monasteries to sweep the grounds, and Wat Pah Pong is no different.
-The day before each Wan Phra, the bell would ring to indicate that it was time for sweeping, and all the monks were supposed to go out and sweep the large, dusty central areas of the monastery.
+The day before each Observance Day, the bell would ring to indicate that it was time for sweeping, and all the monks were supposed to go out and sweep the large, dusty central areas of the monastery.
 Ajahn Sumedho relates how he didn’t like going out into the heat and the dust, nor did he like the activity of group sweeping, so he’d usually wait to join the group until he was about the last person to come out.
 Because he took so long to join the group, he’d often get the last broom, which was usually some scruffy old thing, made of a few little twigs that didn’t really do much.
 Ajahn Sumedho said he would go along and scratch a bit at the ground, stand, wait, internally grumbling and complaining, saying to himself, *This is really stupid.
 I don’t like this.
 Why do we have to do this?* His mind would go on and on.
 Of course, Ajahn Chah noticed what was happening, and one day during the sweeping period he walked past Ajahn Sumedho and said, “Wat Pah Pong—is it suffering?”
 Ajahn Sumedho reflected on this, *Wat Pah Pong—is it suffering?
 No, of course not!
 Wat Pah Pong isn’t suffering!
 It’s me!
 It’s not Wat Pah Pong.
 I like Wat Pah Pong.
 I’m the one making suffering out of this.
 It’s me.* That was a powerful and significant insight for him—to see that the external situation is one thing, and whether or not he adds suffering to it is another.
 After that, Ajahn Sumedho put more energy and enthusiasm into the sweeping.
 By doing so and reflecting, he decreased the suffering for himself and turned sweeping into an enjoyable experience.

 We can use our chores in the same way—to bring up energy, a sense of relinquishment, generosity, service, and mindfulness.
 Doing that helps